 Appleton Husker and Shredder built in

-Case Steel Thresher built in 1920 New Racine Thresher built in 1918 for
+Case Steel Thresher built in 1920 New Racine Thresher built in

 use with the Fordson

 Crown Grain Drill